Opportunities to participate in policymaking

-Use your scientific expertise to help inform policy-makers.
-Help distill academic science into policy-relevant information.
-Shape what your role is as a scientist or engineer in the political world.
-Learn by doing, not by watching, how the government works, the major issues relating to science, and how policy is made.
+Use your research expertise to help inform policy-makers.
+Help distill academic research into policy-relevant information.
+Shape what your role is as a scientist/engineer or humanist in the political world.
+Learn by doing, not by watching, how the government works, the major issues relating to your work, and how policy is made.

 American Association for the Advancement of Science Science & Technology Policy Fellowship

 These competitive AAAS Fellowships are opportunities for professional development and public service.
 Fellows engage their knowledge and analytical skills while learning first-hand about policymaking and implementation at the federal level.
 The aim is to foster scientifically informed, evidence-based policy and practice by involving scientists and engineers from a broad range of disciplines, backgrounds and career stages, and to build leadership for a strong S&T enterprise that benefits all people.